learning-zone/html-basics/README.md

     countNumbers();
 </script>
 ```

 [Live Example](html5-semantic-tags/progress.html)

 **5.)
 Keygen Tag**: The `<keygen>` element generates an encryption key for passing encrypted data to a server.
-When an HTML form is submitted, the browser will generate a key pair and store the private key in the browser's local key storage and send the public key to the server.
+When an HTML form is submitted, the browser will generate a key pair and store the private key in the browser\'s local key storage and send the public key to the server.

 ```html
 <form action="process-key.php" method="post">
     <label>Username: <input type="text" name="username"></label>